particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 - Use **Particle: Configure project for device**.
 - Use **Particle: Flash application & Device OS for debug (local)**.

 In order to set a breakpoint in the panic handler you will need to find the appropriate location in the version of Device OS you have selected.
-This is a little tricky because it's in a hidden directory.
-Change 6.3.3 to by the version of Device OS you have configured for.
+This is a little tricky because it's in a hidden directory, and not in your workspace.

 Use the **Quick Open** function in VSCode, Ctrl-P or Command-P, depending on platform.
 This is different than the Command Palette.
-Unlike the File-Open window, Quick Open allows you to enter a path in a hidden (dot) directory by typing then path in.
+Unlike the File-Open window, Quick Open allows you to enter a path in a hidden (dot) directory by typing the path in.

+Change 6.3.3 to be the version of Device OS you have configured for.

 | Platform | Quick Open | Path |
 | :------- | :--------- | :--- |